stefanlindblad/schemeMate/README.md

 * string= - String based comparsion (string= "abc" "abc") => #t
 * </> <=/>= - lesser / greater equal then
 * and / or / not - logic operators
+* if - conditional function in the form (if cond-expr if-expr else-expr)

 ### Implemented list functions:
 * car - Returns head element of a list